rovellipaolo/gnome-shell-extension-sermon/README.md

 MenuPresenter.setupView()
-  ✔ when setting up the menu, this is cleared and shown ✔ when setting up the menu, the section container is shown in the menu ✔ when setting up the menu, the docker section is shown in the menu ✔ when setting up the menu and docker is not installed, an error item is shown in the menu
+  ✔ when setting up the menu, this is cleared and shown ✔ when setting up the menu, the section container is shown in the menu ✔ when setting up the menu and systemd is not enabled, its section is not shown ✔ when setting up the menu and systemd is not installed, its section is not shown ✔ when setting up the menu and systemd is installed, its section is shown in the menu in first position ✔ when setting up the menu and docker is not enabled, its section is not shown ✔ when setting up the menu and docker is not installed, its section is not shown ✔ when setting up the menu and systemd is enabled and docker is installed, docker section is shown in the menu in second position
+  ✔ when setting up the menu and docker is installed but systemd is disabled, docker section is shown in the menu in first position

 MenuPresenter.onDestroy()
   ✔ when destroyed and without events, no operation is performed ✔ when destroyed and with events, all events are removed from the menu

-DockerRepository.isDockerInstalled()
-  ✔ when docker program is found, returns true
-  ✔ when docker program is not found, returns false

-DockerRepository.getContainers()
-  ✔ when retrieving the containers, docker ps is executed

-DockerRepository.startContainer()
-  ✔ when starting a container, docker start is executed

-DockerRepository.stopContainer()
-  ✔ when stopping a container, docker stop is executed

 ...

-✔ 79 completed
+✔ 173 completed
 ```
 **NOTE:** This is using [`gjsunit`](https://github.com/philipphoffmann/gjsunit) under-the-hood.